splunk/public-o11y-docs/slo/create-slo.rst

         - :strong:`Description`
       * - Breach event
         - Alerts when the service level indicator (SLI) doesn't meet the target over the specified compliance window.
-      * - Failure budget
+      * - Error budget
-        - Alerts when the remaining failure budget is less than 10% of the estimated failure budget for the compliance window.
+        - Alerts when the remaining error budget is less than 10% of the estimated error budget for the compliance window.
       * - Burn rate
-        - ...
+        - Alerts when the rate of consumption of your SLO error budget exceeds your specified threshold for a period of time.
+Splunk Observability Cloud implements multiwindow, multi-burn-rate alerts.
+To learn more, see :ref:`burn-rate-alerts`.

 #.
 Name your SLO.
 Splunk Observability Cloud automatically generates a name for your SLO.
 You can change this auto-generated name, as long as the SLO name is unique.